 Whether, as the Commonwealth argued, the continued public interest in the Doe case that was being generated by the other case militated in favor of maintaining public access to Doe's file is a close question.
 On the one hand, the Commonwealth's decision to file a nolle prosequi in Doe's case while proceeding to trial on the other case plainly implicated the public's "general right to know so that it may hold the government accountable for the proper administration of justice."
-Pon, 469 Mass. at 315, 14 N.E.3d 182.
+Pon.
+469 Mass. at 315, 14 N.E.3d 182.
 On the other hand, Doe's case was receiving continued public attention only in juxtaposition to the other case, and it had been arranged that, in the context of the upcoming trial, the public would have the opportunity to hear the evidence and arguments as to whether the facts in the two cases were analogous or distinguishable, without revealing Doe's identity.

 In these circumstances, we conclude that the judge may have placed too much weight on the pendency of the other case in denying Doe's petition.
 Regardless, however, later developments have made the issue largely academic.
 In the intervening period between the judge's order and the briefing of this case, the Commonwealth filed a nolle prosequi in the other case, as well.
 The unusually high degree of public interest in that case, which brought attention to the Doe case, no longer stands in the way of sealing Doe's record.
+One of the does not be determined by the degree of public interest in that case, which brought attention to the Doe case, no longer stands in the way of sealing Doe's record.